Leverage with Creditors – Enjoy Faster and Smaller Settlements: Part 1

 Settlements are preferred by most parties, but you don’t want to engage in a “naked settlement”.
 It pays to have leverage.

 Based on the above, I maintain that in a troubled economy coupled with an already overly litigious world, there are two things you need to do: first, consult a competent financial planner who understands how to best take advantage of creditor exempt assets.
 Second, since you’re likely to settle your claims, invest in an asset protection plan to arm yourself with as much leverage to settle them faster and for less money.
-Find out how and why 5 days from now in the next post.
+Find out how and why in the next post.

 Here are three more helpful posts on the subject.